 3. Social proof

 Even Though the B2B customers buy for their business they still rely on recommendations from people they know.
 In the era of the internet when we are bombarded with choices, people look for social proof when making buying decisions.
-This is why having your social media followers share your information is so important.
+This is why having a social media content creation that your social media followers will share is so important.

 Showing off some positive feedback from your customers in the form of testimonials, case studies, reviews or social shares can leverage the influence of social proof.
 It’s a fact that we tend to trust things that are widely adopted and trusted by others.
 One company has shared an interesting story in which they say that when they told a potential customer that their competitor is using their product they instantly bought it too, so it’s a good tactic to use.